© John Wiley & Sons A/S

 (5) Disclosures: failure to disclose potential conflicts of interests will result in rejection of the manuscript.

 a.
 Statement of all funding that supported the work must be clearly indicated;

 b.
 All conflicts of interests must be given [Each author is responsible for disclosing all financial and personal relationships that might be perceived by others as biasing their work.
 Authors MUST state whether potential conflicts exist or not.
 This will be recorded in the publication];

 (6) Author contributions.

 a.
-Each author should have participated sufficiently to take public responsibility for appropriate portions of the work and each author's contributions clearly stated.
+Each author should have participated sufficiently to take public responsibility for appropriate portions of the work and consented to the final, submitted version.
+Each author's contributions need to be clearly stated.
 All other individuals should be named in the Acknowledgements (see below);

 (7) If the title exceeds 40 characters (letters and spaces) a running head of no more than 40 characters.